plandes/cisql/README.md

 Features include:

-* A GUI tabulation presentation, which is handy for very large result sets.
+* Multiple GUI tabulation frames for query results.
 * Use any JDBC driver to connect almost any database.
+* Evaluate Clojure code as input directly SQL queries with JVM in memory objects that come directly from the `java.sql.ResultSet`.
 * JDBC drivers are configured in the command event loop application and downloaded and integrated without having to restart.
 * Persist result sets as a `.csv` file.
-* Emacs interaction with the [cisql] library.
+* Emacs interaction with the [ciSQL] library.
 * Primitive variable setting (controls GUI interface, logging, etc).
 * Distribution is a one Java Jar file with all dependencies.